qnngroup/manu-uncovering-extreme-nonlinear-dynamics-in-solids-through-time-domain-field-analysis/analysis-and-plots.md

 The purpose of the following is to compare the actual fields to the result one would obtain via sampling.

 Currently the sampled response assumes a flat bandwidth response from the antenna.
-We know this is not true, but can be further corrected for in a similar way to the spectral correction below.
+This is to make it currently agnostic of the precise antenna resonance and material.
+In reality, this could always be accounted for.

 First we need to calculate the cross correlation of the current response of the sampler.